AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/ajo-b2c/module3.2/ex3.md

 ![Demo](./images/emptyact.png)

-As a Name for the Action, use `--demoProfileLdap--TextSlack`.
+As a Name for the Action, use `--aepUserLdap--TextSlack`.
 In this example, the Action Name is `vangeluwTextSlack`.

 Set Description to: `Send Text to Slack`.